Roiled by presidential assassination, Haiti swears in new PM

 Henry also thanked international partners for the arrival of the country’s first batch of Covid-19 vaccines, which arrived last week in a nation with scarce health resources.

-The United States, which exerts wide influence in Haiti, welcomed the new government, with Secretary of State Antony Blinken saying it was “a positive and necessary step to respond to the Haitian people’s needs and begin restoring Haiti’s democratic institutions.”
+The United States, which exerts wide influence in Haiti, welcomed the new government, with State Department spokesman Ned Price saying Washington was “encouraged to see Haitian political and civil actors working to form a unity government that can stabilise the country.”

 Moise will be laid to rest on Friday in the northern city of Cap-Haitien.
 His widow Martine, who was seriously wounded in the attack, was treated in a Miami hospital before returning home over the weekend. — AFP